ntustRay/home-way/README.md

           }
         ```
 - let already create user profile info in the database auto redirect to the home page
+- supabase
+  - create account and organization
+  - create project
+  - add the bucket "temp-home-away"
+  - add the environment variables to the `.env` file
+    ```bash
+    SUPABASE_URL=""
+    SUPABASE_KEY=""
+    ```
+  - install the supabase package
+    - use `npm install @supabase/supabase-js` to install the package
+    - create a new file `utils/supabase.ts` to set up the supabase instance
+    - update the `utils/actions.ts` file to include the supabase instance
+    - update the `app/profile/create.tsx` file to include the supabase instance

 ```ts
 // get three way to props user info const ImageInputContainer = (props: {image: string, name: string, action: Function, text: string, children: React.ReactNode}) =>